Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Lower bound of variance of the fluctuations of the transverse increments

 \resetconstant \resetconstant[epsilon] \resetconstant[nu]

-In this section, we will prove Theorem~\ref{thm:lowmain} on lower bound of fluctuations of transverse increments.
-Let $\thn$ be a direction of both type I and II as in the statement of Theorem~\ref{thm:lowmain}.
+In this section, we prove Theorem~\ref{thm:lowmain}, which is our main result on the lower bound of the fluctuations of the transverse increments.
+In accordance with the statement of Theorem~\ref{thm:lowmain}, we consider a direction $\thn$ which is of both type I and type II.
 Without loss of generality we assume $\thn\in[0,\pi/4]$.
-Fix $\nu\in(0,1)$ as in the statement of Theorem~\ref{thm:lowmain}.
-Also fix $\eta\in(1/2,1)$.
-Consider $n>0$ and $L>0$, satisfying $L\leq\Delta(n)$.
-Define $k$ such that \beq L=\Delta(k)(\log k)^{\eta}. \eeq If we prescribe a lower limit of $k$, then that yields lower limit of both $n$ and $L$.
-Hence, we will state results which hold for large enough $k$, tacitly assuming $n$ and $L$ are large enough so that the two relations $L\leq\Delta(n)$ and \eqref{eq:lowoutline0} hold.
-We will use the following notations throughout this section.
+We also fix a constant $\nu\in(1/2,1)$ as in the statement of Theorem~\ref{thm:lowmain}.
+In addition, we fix a constant $\eta\in(1/2,1)$.
+Consider $n>0$ and $L>0$ satisfying $L\leq\Delta(n)$.
+Define $k$ such that